 Puerto Morelos Snorkel Time

 We’d arrived at our first Puerto Morelos snorkel site by the time the briefing and instructions were finished.
 It only took about ten minutes max but remember the reef is very close to the shore.
 In fact, it’s probably swimmable for good swimmers if it wasn’t banned in the rules and regulations of the protected reef.

-We had around 90 minutes snorkel time in total split equally across two sites – Radio Pirata and Labyrinth.
-We saw a spotted an eagle ray, barracuda, grouper, angelfish, a big lobster and a huge array of other different sized fish in a kaleidoscope of colours.
+We had around 90 minutes of snorkel time in total split equally across two sites – Radio Pirata and Labyrinth.
+We spotted an eagle ray, barracuda, grouper, angelfish, a big lobster and a huge array of other different-sized fish in a kaleidoscope of colours.